Yash-Singh1/Yash-Singh1/README.md

 - 📖 Prepare for the USACO
 - 📘 Finish Algebra
-- 🌱 Learn
+- 🌱 Learn React and Redux
-  - Typescript
-  - GraphQL
-  - Svelte
-  - C++
-  - Arduino
-  - ReactJS
-  - Redux
-  - VueJS
-  - NextJS
-  - MongoDB
-  - Bootstrap
-  - Python

 ## 📰 Blog